-Dwayne Casey thought his team was tight on the offensive end which impacted their defensive play.
-He basically said they played scared.
-And then in the same breath he brushed aside all the talk about what happens to teams when they lose the first game of a series, too bitter after a loss to acknowledge teams that lose the first game of a series usually lose the series.
-He thought the Raptors missed easy shots, shots they usually make.
-What he didn’t mention is that Monday’s game is the most important game of the season.
+The Raptors will do the Raptors thing that bores everyone.
+They will brush aside all the talk about what happens to teams when they lose the first game of a series, too bitter after a loss to acknowledge teams that lose the first game of a series usually lose the series.
+Did the Raptors miss easy shots, shots they usually make?
+Yes.
+Did the pressure make them brick shots?
+Probably.
+Is game two the most important game of the season?
+Absolutely.
 The pressure will be a thundercloud of bricks waiting to fall and crush the Raptors into midgets if they don’t find a way to gut out a win.

 All of a sudden, irony is the elephant in the room.
 A team that doesn’t perform well under pressure is going to have to find a way to perform under pressure.